krystal-simmonds/Fundamental_Project/README.md

   * Username
   * Email
   * Password
-* Create posts that will include:
+* Add entries that will include:
+  * Shoe name
+  * Shoe size
-  * Post title
+  * Brand
-  * Post author
+  * Colour
-  * Timestamp
+  * Shoe Silhouette
 * Users will also be allowed to:
-  * Comment on posts
-  * View, update or delete posts/comments
-  * View, update or delete their profile/account
+  * View, edit or delete entries